liftbridge-io/liftbridge/documentation/configuration.md

 | user | | Username to use to connect to NATS servers. | string | | |
 | password | | Password to use to connect to NATS servers. | string | | |

-### Log Configuration Settings
+### Stream Configuration Settings

-Below is the list of the configuration settings for the `log` part of the configuration file.
+Below is the list of the configuration settings for the `stream` part of the configuration file.

 | Name | Flag | Description | Type | Default | Valid Values |